akulmotageri-coder/TheVG/Readme.md

 ### Reproducible

-The same input should produce the same deterministic NLP measurements.
+The same input should produce the same deterministic measurements.

 ### AI as an Assistant

-Use the LLM to explain results and answer questions rather than replacing the analytical pipeline.
+Use the local AI assistant to explain results and answer questions rather than replacing the analytical pipeline.

 ---